 Sisters “Rebecca” and “Katie” came to CVE Inc. to look for part-time opportunities and met with Joanne Aherne, Employment Integration Specialist.
 (Please note that names have been changed to respect confidentiality).

-Joanne began by creating a realistic Employment Plan for each job seeker based on their interests and job goals.
+Joanne began by creating a realistic Employment Plan for each candidate based on their interests and job goals.
 It was decided at the outset that the employment plans would be comprehensive, covering everything from job search to setting up meetings with employers; both plans included Joanne attending meetings as a support and/or advocate.

 Joanne’s focus in developing the plans was to remove barriers to employment.
 One of the most important things looked at was location.
 In the past getting to and from a job had been a barrier.
 Getting off a bus and crossing the street was also a challenge.
 The solution: to look at employment opportunities close to home.
 At CVE, we examine everything that could be a barrier, work to remove barriers and turn them into opportunities.

 Rebecca was interested in working part-time as a cleaner so Joanne approached small businesses in her immediate neighbourhood.
 One employer, a restaurant owner, agreed to meet.
 Joanne requested a meeting, rather than an interview, as the first step in changing the conversation, an approach we value when developing relationships with employers.
 Having a meeting has advantages over the traditional interview.
-Meetings allow the employment counsellor to gain an understanding of the employer’s talent needs while simultaneously providing an opportunity to highlight job seeker skills and potential.
+Meetings allow the employment counsellor to gain an understanding of the employer’s talent needs while simultaneously providing an opportunity to highlight candidate skills and potential.
 We believe this approach allows employers to make an informed hiring decision.

 Joanne disclosed that Rebecca understands what is said to her but has difficulty with expressing more than one or two words in response.
 Her strength is an amazing smile and her willingness to carry out job specific tasks.
 As a result of taking this approach, Rebecca was hired on the spot for 2 mornings of cleaning per week.
 Joanne continued to check in with both employee and employer to offer support.
 None was required.